 The only directory of Berkshire County’s 1,000 nonprofits arranged by category so you can quickly peruse the areas you’re interested in supporting.
 Full-page profiles of nearly 100 nonprofits provide information on programs and ways to help.
 Click here to read the Giving Back guide online.
 Learn more about the guide and how to participate at this link.

 Our new web site is designed to help you learn more about local nonprofits, their funding needs, volunteer opportunities, and items needed to further their missions of making our community a better place to live for all.
 You can search by location, type of activity, age range and more.

 Before COVID-19, the NPC hosted a popular Volunteer Fair that brought nonprofits and members of the community together to meet and exchange information on how they can work together.
-It was fun, exciting, and fruitful (watch a quick video clip here).
+It was fun, exciting, and fruitful (watch a quick video clip here ).
 We can’t wait to expand this program when it is safe to do so.
-In the meantime, stay tuned for information on a virtual version soon!
+In the meantime, check out our VIRTUAL Volunteer Fair!

 Dawn Stanyon/Professionality Consulting

 Calling all retirees, consultants, and semi-retired folks who want to share their expertise with nonprofits.
 Teach a webinar, get connected to nonprofits that need advice and guidance, or offer “office hours” where you can consult by appointment for a modest flat fee.
 Read a wonderful testimonial from a nonprofit helped by one of our pro bono consultants here.
 Call Liana to discuss your availability and preferences (413) 441-9542.
 Check out the list of Pro Bono Consultants at this link.